 The Company encourages employees of all levels to participate in activities to improve the workplace environment through its “5 S” activities.
 In the production process, the Company maximizes the use of resources as well utilizes advanced wastewater treatment technology.
 Environmental quality assessments are undertaken in the plant and in nearby communities in order to ensure that the Company’s operations are environmentally friendly.

-The Company received ISO 14001: 2015 certification (March 28, 2017 - March 28, 2020), which is the standard for environmental management.
+The Company received ISO 14001: 2015 certification (March 28, 2020 - March 28, 2023), which is the standard for environmental management.
 An audit is continually conducted by SGS (Thailand) to ensure that the Company complies with the policy and strictly operates according to environmental regulations.
-In 2019, 2 audits were performed, in March and in August.
+In 2020, 1 audit was performed in February.

 In addition, the Company was certified by the "Green Industry", the Ministry of Industry, that the Company is rated "Green industry-Level 3) in the Green system, as the Company has systematically manage the environment, monitor and assess the outcome and continuously improve the results, issued by August 24, 2018 - August 23, 2021.